 White-tailed Eagles have been described as a flying barn door with broad parallel-edged wings, and short tail making this the largest and most imposing British bird of prey.
 Now a focus of eco-tourism and a familiar star of wildlife photographs, White-tailed Eagle has a sad history in this country.

 Also known as Sea Eagle, the local name of Erne was used in northern and western Britain where historical populations had retreated to.
-It became a species of wild, coastal areas but even here it was wrongfully accused of taking lambs and persecution was heavily supported.
+It became a species of wild, coastal areas but even here it was wrongfully accused of taking lambs, and persecution was heavily supported.
 By 1916 just one female (an albino) was present on Skye and even she was eventually killed.

 In 1975 began one of the most successful reintroduction programmes, albeit one that took many years to secure White-tailed Eagles once more as a part of our natural fauna.
 Norwegian chicks were reared in holding pens on the Isle of Rhum in the Inner Hebrides, before being released with supplementary feeding provided.
 It was another 10 years before the first chick was raised, as these long-lived birds reached breeding age and slowly began to learn to rear chicks to fledging.
 Subsequent additional releases have supplemented the population and numbers are now, slowly, rising.